rozek/blockly-ai-playground/README.md

 ![ResearchFor](./Screenshots/ResearchFor.png)

 > uses the given "objective" to generate an adequate search phrase, search the internet, fetch all documents found by the search engine, extract any relevant information from these documents and produce a common result from all individual findings.
-Internally, this block uses the search phrase generator, information extractor and validator, solution merger and solution encoder described below.
+Internally, this block uses the search phrase generator, information extractor and validator, solution merger and solution encoder described below (see [related example](#ai-research-tool))

 ![SearchGenerator](./Screenshots/SearchGenerator.png)

-> generates a "phrase" which can be used to perform an internet search using a common search engine (or SearXNG) (see [AI Web Search](#ai-web-search) example)
+> generates a "phrase" which can be used to perform an internet search using a common search engine (or SearXNG) (see [AI Web Search](#ai-search-phrase-generation) example)

 ![InformationExtractor](./Screenshots/InformationExtractor.png)

 > a web search usually returns a list of URLs - one per document that seems relevant.
-This block now fetches one of theses documents from the given URL, "reads" it and extracts any information that seems relevant for the given objective (see [AI Web Search](#ai-web-search) example)
+This block now fetches one of theses documents from the given URL, "reads" it and extracts any information that seems relevant for the given objective (see [AI Web Search](#ai-information-extraction) example)

 ![InformationValidator](./Screenshots/InformationValidator.png)

 > extracting information from a document may return nonsense.
 In order not to dilute the final result, this block checks if the given extract is actually relevant for the given objective or not.
-It returns `true` if it is or `false` otherwise (see [AI Web Search](#ai-web-search) example)
+It returns `true` if it is or `false` otherwise (see [AI Web Search](#ai-information-validation) example)

 ![SolutionMerger](./Screenshots/SolutionMerger.png)